-As a longarm quilter I have PILES and PILES of leftover batting scraps.
+As a longarm quilter (since 2001) I have PILES and PILES of leftover batting scraps.
 I have lots of uses for these leftover scraps, but here are some other suggestions that I have collected over the years.
 Some may be similar, but that is OK.
-Since we first posted this over ten years ago, we have had many suggestions for additional uses for batting scraps.
+Since we first posted this over fifteen years ago, we have had many suggestions for additional uses for batting scraps.
 New items added to the end of the list, and some of existing suggestions have been updated.

 1. Rough cut a 9 x 12 rectangle to use in your Swiffer - bonus, you can turn it over and use the other side too!

 2. Cut into 5" squares to use to make coasters